 boards to tamper with the science curricula needs be curbed.

 Take a close look at the leading proponents of ID and their financial backers.
 Issues of academic credential aside, it is impossible to identify any among them who is not solidly entrenched in the fundamentalist biblical camp (article).
-Thinly veiled behind the external trappings of the ID movement, lurks the perennial issue of the popular religion's status and authority in modern culture.
-Issues regarding its doctrinally mandated claim of infallibility and ultimate authority of their archaic scriptural artifacts .
-What would t be the ultimate fear for any autocratic religious movement like fundamentalist biblicalism?
-Would it be that the species will transcend attachment to the bible's ideological and doctrinal defects, thereby forcing biblicalism to either redress or accept relegation to history along side civilization's other scriptural fossils?
+Thinly veiled behind the external trappings of the ID movement lurks the perennial issue of the popular religion's status and authority in modern culture.
+Issues regarding its doctrinally mandated claim of ultimate authority of their archaic scriptural artifacts .
+What would be the ultimate fear for any autocratic religious movement like biblical fundamentalism?
+Would it be that human kind will transcend attachment to the bible's ideological and doctrinal defects, thereby forcing biblicalism to either redress or accept relegation to history along side civilization's other scriptural fossils?
 Either alternative would be a far worthier goal for biblicalism to undertake then indulging in a causally maligned crusade to poison the integrity of science education with a culturally degenerative intellectual virus.

 when it comes to necessary redress within itself, particularly in the

 details of purpose and mission, religion can be the most indolent

 institution in culture.
 In the present case, it is evidently far

 easier for the biblical radicals to use propaganda and hardball politics

 to rob the children of the gift of knowledge about the true history of